Unuebhojude/Ekata_HNG_PROJECTS/README.md

 Repositories can have multiple collaborators and can be either public or private.

-A Project as documented on GitHub:

 Project boards on GitHub help you organize and prioritize your work.
 You can create project boards for specific feature work, comprehensive roadmaps, or even release checklists.
 With project boards, you have the flexibility to create customized workflows that suit your needs.
-For the installation of Git and GitHub on Windows, here is a link to a YouTube video where it is well explained.
+For the installation of Git and GitHub on Windows, here is a link to a YouTube video where it is well explained :https://youtu.be/J_Clau1bYco
-A special shout out to the sponsors of the internship.
+A special shout out to the sponsors of this internship.
 You guys rock!!!😊